zephyrproject-rtos/trusted-firmware-m/docs/design_docs/tfm_builtin_keys.rst

 The ``tfm_builtin_key_loader`` component implements a mechanism to discover those keys and make them available to the PSA Crypto APIs for usage.
-Note that if a key is stored in a subsystem which can't be read by the secure processing environment, a full opaque driver must be used to be able to use those keys through the PSA Crypto APIs.
-This document focuses only on the case where the keys can be read by the SPE and processed by the driver described in this document.
+Note that if a key is stored in a subsystem which can't be read by the secure processing environment, a full opaque driver [1]_ must be used to be able to use those keys through the PSA Crypto APIs.
+This document focuses only on the case where the keys can be read by the SPE (i.e. running TF-M), so the driver applies only on those cases, which can be considered as "_transparent_ builin keys".

 In TF-M's legacy solution, the IAK is loaded by the attestation service as a volatile key, which requires some key-loading logic to be implemented by that